timmshinbone/TS_SampleLesson/README.md

 You can do all this and so much more with functions, but the best way to learn is by *practice, PRACTICE, __PRACTICE!__*

-So let's do try these out for a few minutes, and then go over them together.
+So let's try the following problems out for a few minutes, and then go over them together.

 ----------
 ### Class Activity